JoaquimStr/sensitivity-method/README.md

 # sensitivityMethod
-This repository is a support to a poster presented at ASSC 26 in NYC.
+This repository contains support data for a poster presented at ASSC 26 in NYC (June 22-25).